TCL C7L Review

 • Full support for HDR formats including Dolby Vision and HDR10+

-• High motion fluidity with low blur (up to 288Hz)
+• High motion smoothness with low motion blur (up to 288Hz)

-• Google TV operating system (lots of apps, Gemini voice assistant)
+• Google TV operating system (many apps, Gemini voice assistant)

 Disadvantages